Hogan Knows Best: Cancellation

 On November 24, 2007, it was announced that Linda filed for divorce from Hulk Hogan after 24 years of marriage.
-Hogan was uninformed of this until a reporter showed him the paperwork submitted by his wife.
+Hogan was unaware of this until a reporter showed him the paperwork his wife had submitted.
 Linda had been away from him for three weeks in California when she submitted the paperwork.
 In court papers, Linda states the marriage is "irretrievably broken."
-In the court papers, she also addresses custody of their son, Nick, asking for primary physical custody of him, while Hulk would receive "liberal visitation and access to the child."
+In the court papers, she also addresses custody of their son, Nick, asking for primary physical custody, while Hulk would receive "liberal visitation and access to the child."
 Linda is reportedly seeking half of the couple's $9.5m in assets, including a stake in their Belleair mansion in Florida.
 In addition, Linda also asks for alimony, child support, and Hulk to pay for Nick's health insurance and take out a life insurance policy to cover child support for Nick if necessary.

 After filing for divorce in November 2007, Linda (48 at the time) began dating Charlie Hill (19 at the time) in December 2007.
 Hill was a student at Brooke and Nick's high school, one grade above Nick and one grade below Brooke.
 In November 2008, Linda revealed to the public that she made the decision to end her marriage after finding out about Hulk Hogan's alleged affair.

-Due to the accident and legal issues that surrounded Nick and the divorce between Linda and Terry, the show was canceled.
+Due to the accident and legal issues surrounding Nick and the divorce between Linda and Terry, the show was canceled.
 After the show's cancellation, a spin-off came out entitled Brooke Knows Best which focuses on Brooke Hogan independent from her parents, living with two roommates.
 The spin-off was cancelled the following year, after surviving only two seasons.